digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Finally, check if the installation was successful by following the [Getting started after deploying Cert-Manager](https://marketplace.digitalocean.com/apps/cert-manager) section from the Cert-Manager 1-click app documentation page.

-Next, you will install `Tekton` 1-click app using the DigitalOcean marketplace.
+Next, you will start provisioning `Tekton Pipelines` on your Kubernetes cluster using the [DigitalOcean Marketplace](https://marketplace.digitalocean.com).

 ## Step 2 - Installing Tekton